Do you want to learn how to get more reviews?

 Engaging with your audience through polls or questions about their customer experiences can also prompt reviews.

 9. Pay Attention to Negative Reviews

-You may think that the best thing you can do with negative reviews is to ignore them, but it definitely isn’t.
+You may think the best thing to do with negative reviews is ignore them, but it definitely isn’t.
 Here’s a good process to follow for negative reviews:

 - Tell the upset customer how to contact you.